tenxfarm/notes-bak/Cycling The System.md

 Nitrates is good for the plants.
 Plants use them up and clean water is returned back to the fish.

 A great place for these residential bacteria to live is [[Media Bed]].
-They live in all wet dark places in contact with water.
-Media Bed, inside of pipe work, walls of fish tank, under side of the raft, walls of the raft beds.
+They live in all wet dark places in contact with water. [[Media Bed]], inside of pipe work, walls of fish tank, under side of the raft, walls of the raft beds.

 There are other beneficial bacteria.